Investiture Controversy: Henry IV and Pope Gregory VII

 The situation was made even more dire when Henry IV installed his chaplain, Tedald, a Milanese priest, as Bishop of Milan, when another priest of Milan, Atto, had already been chosen in Rome by the pope.
-In 1076 Gregory responded by excommunicating Henry, and deposed him as German king, releasing all Christians from their oath of allegiance and causing Henry's subject to refuse to obey him.
+In 1076 Gregory responded by excommunicating Henry, and deposed him as German king, releasing all Christians from their oaths of allegiance and causing many of Henry's subjects to refuse to obey him.
 Henry decided to beg Gregory's pardon, which was granted.

 Enforcing these declarations was a different matter, but the advantage gradually came to be on the side of Gregory VII.
 German princes and the aristocracy were happy to hear of the king's deposition.
 They used religious reasons to continue the rebellion started at the First Battle of Langensalza in 1075, and to seize royal holdings.
 Aristocrats claimed local lordships over peasants and property, built forts, which had previously been outlawed, and built up localized fiefdoms to secure their autonomy from the empire.

 Henry IV requests mediation from Matilda of Tuscany and abbot Hugh of Cluny.

 This combination of factors forced Henry IV to back down, as he needed time to marshal his forces to fight the rebellion.
 In 1077, he traveled to Canossa in northern Italy, where the Pope was staying in the castle of Countess Matilda, to apologize in person.
 The pope was suspicious of Henry's motives, and did not believe he was truly repentant.
 As penance for his sins, and echoing his own punishment of the Saxons after the First Battle of Langensalza, he wore a hair shirt and stood barefoot in the snow in what has become known as the Road to Canossa.
 Gregory lifted the excommunication, but the German aristocrats, whose rebellion became known as the Great Saxon Revolt, were not as willing to give up their opportunity and elected a rival king, Rudolf von Rheinfeld.
 Three years later, Pope Gregory declared his support for von Rheinfeld and then on the Lenten synod of 7 March 1080 excommunicated Henry IV again.
 In turn, Henry called a council of bishops at Brixen that proclaimed Gregory illegitimate.
 The internal revolt against Henry effectively ended that same year, however, when Rudolf von Rheinfeld died.